k5cents/models-markets/README.md

     -   [Scandals](https://docs.google.com/spreadsheets/d/1ksBLxRR3GCZd33IvhkcNqqBd5K8HwlWC7YuAkVmS1lg/edit?usp=sharing "scandals data")
 4.  **Expert forecasts:** Ratings published by the historically accurate experts at the [Cook Political Report](https://cookpolitical.com/ "cook"), [Inside Elections](https://insideelections.com/ "inside"), and [Sabato’s Crystal Ball](http://www.centerforpolitics.org/crystalball/ "sabatos").

 FiveThirtyEight uses these inputs to generate three models.
-The "Lite" model only uses polling and CANTOR; "Classic" adds in the fundamental data; and "Delux" further incorperates the less quantative expert forecasts.
+The "Lite" model only uses polling and CANTOR; "Classic" adds in the fundamental data; and "Deluxe" further incorporates the less quantitative expert forecasts.

 In describing the process of their 2014 Senate Model, Silver explained how the above inputs are incorporated in producing a probabilistic output: